GarimaK1/AdvanceCabBooking2.0/README.md

 **Note**:

-You will need dummy paypal credentials given above to complete payment for booking a cab.
+You will need dummy paypal credentials given below to complete payment for booking a cab.

 Please don't use real paypal credentials!